OmarMohamedDev/PasoliniSguardiDiVita/README.md

 The app present content regarding the italian poet **Pier Paolo Pasolini** and the Rome neighbourhood where he mainly lived, guiding the user in a digital and interactive visit of these places.

-I used the @Plastix [Android-Boilerplate](https://github.com/Plastix/Kotlin-Android-Boilerplate) as project template.
+I used @Plastix [Android-Boilerplate](https://github.com/Plastix/Kotlin-Android-Boilerplate) as project template.

 ## Screenshots